silverstripe/cwp/docs/en/02_Features/01_Solr_search/00_Configuration.md

  * Spelling and Synonyms (including setting synonym groups in SiteConfig)
  * Boosting keywords extension to pages
  * Custom routing to the CWP search controller (see _config/routes.yml)

+ If you choose to customise the module's out-of-the-box behaviour with your own custom integration, ensure that your code gracefully handles Solr connectivity or configuration issues, such as server outages or invalid search index definitions.